Health and Safety

 Any illness whether slight or severe, must be reported to the residence counselor immediately.
 If medical treatment is necessary, you will be escorted to the student health clinic for evaluation and treatment.
 If you suspect an injury or illness is life threatening, contact campus police immediately by dialing X5500 on any campus phone or 540-831-5500.
 Make sure your counselor is notified as well.
 A local rescue squad will transport you to the New River Valley Medical Center, located seven minutes from campus

-Governor’s School staff must be aware of your current medical health history, including all medications you are taking and dietary restrictions and allergies.
-Parents MUST fully and accurately complete the medical information forms.
-These forms along with a copy of your insurance information, prescription card and driver’s license or photo ID must be submitted by June 13, 2012 and must be updated upon arrival to Governor’s School if medical information has changed.
-All health information is considered private and will only be shared with Governor’s School employees and health care providers on a need to know basis.
+Student medical history and information must be current upon arrival to the Governor’s School.
+This includes all prescription medications, dietary restrictions, and allergies.
+Parents MUST fully and accurately complete medical forms provided on CampDoc.com.
+These forms, along with copies of personal insurance information, prescription card, Authorization for Administering Prescription Medicine, and driver’s license or photo ID, must be completed during the online registration process.
+All health information is considered confidential and will only be shared with Governor’s School director and health care providers on a need-to-know basis.

 In order to provide a safe and disciplined environment conducive to learning, and protect the safety and welfare of students, staff, and faculty, Governor’s School personnel may search a student’s person and/or personal effects whenever there is reasonable suspicion to believe that the student possesses illegal or unauthorized materials.
 The Governor’s school adheres to the Virginia Department of Education’s guidelines and standards for student searches.
 If illegal items are found, Governor’s School personnel will report the incident to the RU Police Department and criminal charges may result.